 Covid-19 Safety Plan

-As of June 1st, 2020 our clinic will re-open.
-We will be adhering to the following safety plans and procedures.
+We are adhering to the following safety plans and procedures.
 They will be monitored and updated as necessary.
 Thank you for your cooperation in helping us stay healthy and safe!

 The client, the Osteopathic Practitioner and staff, must not:

 - Have been abroad in the last 14 days

 - Have any of the following symptoms: fever, cough, difficulty breathing, diarrhea, loss of smell or taste

 - Have tested positive for COVID-19 in the last month or be waiting for the results of a test

 - Have been in contact with a confirmed or probable case of COVID-19 for less than 14 days

 If quarantine has been required, it must have been completed.